April-den/groundgrid/README.md

 - 2024-08-14 Structure completed but segement results are wrong
 - 2024-08-22 Fix the bug while coping point clouds and coordinates transformation
 - 2024-09-02 Successfully segment point cloud of one frame
+- 2024-09-09 Able to visualize the one frame or multiple frames of pointcloud written in  txt file. [visualize](https://github.com/April-den/GroundGridPlay)
+- 2024-09-23 use toml library to write and read configure file
 ## Problems Meet

 1. While coping